sphere-of-influence/sphere-of-influence.github.io/README.md

 We're currently in early development so things will often break and some news may be irrelevant or confusing.

-If something is a country level event, eg. affecting the whole UK a random town will be bestowed the honour of "hosting" the story.
+If something is a country level event, eg. affecting the whole UK, a random town will be bestowed the honour of "hosting" the story.

 ## Official Documentation